nadia-solution-tracker/third-milestone-project/README.md

 -  404 Error Handling- https://www.geeksforgeeks.org/python-404-error-handling-in-flask/

 Images and Recipes
--	All images and recipes are taken from https://www.bbcgoodfood.com/
+-	All images and recipes are taken from https://www.bbcgoodfood.com/ and Google Images

 Bugs and Solutions
 -	Deploying application on Heroku was giving me errors “Application error”